No Products in the Cart

 Aside from improving sleep quality, a thicker mattress tends to last longer as well.
 This longevity can be attributed to the additional materials used in their construction.
 Plus, thicker beds can also withstand more weight, reducing the likelihood of issues like premature sagging.

-Tip: - Want to raise the height of your bed without raising mattress thickness?
+Tip: Want to raise the height of your bed without raising the mattress thickness?
 Bed risers can work!

 Thicker mattresses tend to distribute body weight more evenly, reducing the likelihood of creating uncomfortable pressure points.
 This can be particularly beneficial for individuals with pressure ulcers.
 It can also be ideal for those who share the bed with a partner, as it minimizes motion transfer.